axoplasm/axoplasm/offices.md

 My Portland office neighorhoods
 ===============================

 For about 20 years I [commuted](https://axoplasm.com/blog/search/?search=commute) to/from inner Portland neighborhoods.
 Mostly by bike but [sometimes](https://axoplasm.com/blog/drive-work/) [not](https://axoplasm.com/blog/the-meditative-properties-of-commuting/).
 These were my Second Neighborhoods, I felt as at home there as I did in my actual home neighborhood.
 I had regular haunts: bike shops, bookstores, food carts, bars.

+I had a few gigs either as a temp or freelancer in Beaverton.
+Those places never felt neighborhoodly to me.
+And for a year (2006–2007) I lived (and worked) in [China](https://axoplasm.com/blog/search/?search=xiamen), which was a whole different kind of neighborhoodly.

 I still have an office in Old Town in the Mercy Corps building, but seldom go in.
 I’m a stranger in that neighborhood now.